Agile Vs. Scrum: Key Difference Between Methodology

 -Agile team, work on to become more effective, for that they adjust its behavior according to the project.

 -Self-organization: This results in healthier shared ownership among the team members.
-It is also an innovative and creative environment which is conducive to growth.
+It is also an innovative and creative environment which is conductive to growth.

 -Collaboration: Collaboration is another essential principle which focuses collaborative work.
 1. awareness 2. articulation, and 3. appropriation.
 It also considers project management as a shared value-creation process with teams working together to offer the highest value.